HyperLethalVector/ProjectEsky-UnityIntegration/README.md

 Quick FAQ:

-1) Hey, I see some extra glsl shaders in the root directory, what are these for?
+1) Hey, I see some extra hlsl shaders in the root directory, what are these for?
-Actually these are what powers the magic behind the V2 renderer system, I am passing a render texture pointer to a separate OpenGL instance!
+Actually these are what powers the magic behind the V2 renderer system, I am passing a render texture pointer to a separate DirectX instance!
 Allowing for realtime updates and undistortion!
 (And is what will allow the stabilization techniques later, stay tuned ;) )

 2) Wait, does that mean I can use _any_ headset?
 YOU ARE GOSH DARN RIGHT!